hewigovens/hewigovens/README.md

   <img src="https://img.shields.io/github/followers/hewigovens?style=social">
 </a>

-Welcome to my profile!

-I am Tao, a 🥷 developer and consultant residing in Tokyo, Japan.
+This is Tao, a 🥷 developer and consultant residing in Tokyo, Japan.
 I'm a big lover of open source and am now experimenting with things like Rust, ZK, and LLMs.

 <details>
   <summary>Checkout my latest starred repos -></summary>